Davwyn/MurrpTools-WinKit/README.md

 ## Getting Started Guide

-💡 Tip: As always when using Windows installation software.
+💡 **Important Tip: As always when using Windows installation software.
 Make sure you back up any computer you plan to use MurrpTools on.
-   Reinstalling windows, or using tools to erase the disk will result in data loss.
+   Reinstalling windows, or using tools to erase the disk will result in data loss.**

-⚠ **Warning:** This project still being tested. - Use at your own risk.
-Always backup data before use.

 1. **--Download the Software--**